ocxtal/worthless/README.md

 # worthless
-to study tes coding and version control for
+to study test-driven development and version control

 ###INSTALL
 ```bash